 Game tables provided a rich interface.
 The games themselves were written in Flash (at the time, HTML5 was not performant enough), while the rest of the functionality was web-based:

-There were so many features, it’s hard to cover them all:
+There were so many features, it’s hard to remember them all:

 Realtime tournaments, where players could join on the web, view brackets, and have game results automatically advance the bracket.